ibm-cloud-docs/billing-usage/billing-faq.md

 Credit might take a few hours to appear in your account.
 To see whether a credit was added, go to **Manage > Billing and usage**, and select **Usage**.
 The credit might be listed in the Active subscriptions and credits section.

 If the credit isn't on the Usage page, go to **Invoices** and click link with the date for your next recurring invoice.
-If you don't see the credit on the next recurring invoice, it is not yet added to your account.
+If you don't see the credit on the next recurring invoice, it’s not yet added to your account.
 Check back later to verify that you received the credit.

 ## How do I get support?
 {: #contactsupport}